bs1338/SigmaHQ-2-S1/README.md

-Sigma Rules from SigmaHQ converted for SentinelOne
+Sigma Rules from SigmaHQ converted for SentinelOne DeepVisibility